WU-BIMAC/MicroMetaApp-docs/docs/tutorials/use.rst

   :width: 90%
   :align: center

-  Select “Load from repository” to open an existing Microscope file to edit.
+  Figure 6: Select “Load from repository” to open an existing Microscope file to edit.

 --------